ajimoti/model-plus/readme.md

 ModelPlus is an intuitive UI package for Laravel that provides a powerful and user-friendly interface for browsing your Eloquent models.
 It automatically discovers your models and creates a dynamic, interactive dashboard for viewing your application's data.

+## Installation

+You can install the package via composer:

 ## Available Features

 - **Automatic Model Discovery**: Automatically scans and discovers all Eloquent models in your application